-We are seeking applications for our internships in legislative advocacy (lobbying) and communications within our Sacramento-based team.
-Students with a strong interest in public interest advocacy, communications as tool for change, and influencing systems of power will find this a rewarding internship with the opportunity for exploring many types of projects and topics.
+We are seeking applications for our internships in legislative advocacy (lobbying) within our Sacramento-based team.
+Students with a strong interest in public interest advocacy, social justice, and influencing systems of power will find this a rewarding internship with the opportunity for exploring many types of projects and topics.
 Cal Action interns work directly with our staff on active and potential legislation that spans the breadth of civil liberties and civil rights areas.

-Interns must be enrolled in an academic program.
+Interns must be enrolled in an academic program at the time of their internship.
 Internships are paid.
 For students who would like to receive academic credit for the internship, we will work with you to meet the requirements for your school.

 Please note: Cal Action is exclusively focused on advocacy and statewide power building; our office does not engage in any litigation, and Cal Action interns will not have any opportunity for litigation-related work.